Wage and Hour Claims Attorneys in Dayton and Cincinnati

 Talk to your supervisor or human resources department.
 Ask about the discrepancy.
 It’s possible there was an honest mistake made and your employer may take steps to correct it.

 Talk to an attorney.
 If your employer doesn’t resolve the issue or says you are not owed any money, get legal advice.
-A lawyer can review the details of your situation and advise you on what to do next.
+A Dayton wage and hour lawyer can review the details of your situation and advise you on what to do next.
 This may involve filing a complaint with the U.S. Department of Labor Wage and Hour Division, or taking legal action.

 It should be simple.
 An employer pays you for the time you worked, at the pay you agreed upon, following all local, state and federal laws.
 Too often, employers commit wage and hour violations that leave you with less money than you are owed.
 It can get even more complicated if an employer closes or files for bankruptcy protection.